 Clutter also isn’t particularly helpful for focus and productivity either.
 Encourage staff to de-clutter and dispose of papers, old equipment and stationery and provide them with sufficient role related and personal storage will help minimise clutter at work stations.

-On average 80% of an individuals work now depends on working with others, so it is definitely a good idea to make sure your staff and colleagues feel comfortable at their desks.
-Once you’ve assessed how you are doing on the points above, use our Office Fitout Checklist to plan your upgrade project.
+We hope you found this blog on the most important factors in designing a productive office useful.
+It is definitely a good idea to make sure your staff and colleagues feel comfortable and therefore productive at their desks.
+Once you’ve assessed how you are doing on the points above, use our Office Fitout Checklist to plan your office design project.